-So why am I surprised when the first thing I notice when I open up AllTrails and ViewRanger is the emphasis on the social connection?
+So why am I surprised when the first thing I notice when I open up AllTrails is the emphasis on the social connection?
 Let’s show everyone where we’re hiking!
-Give us your tracks, photos, reviews for free so we can build valuable community content!
-ViewRanger also has challenges so you can compete with others.
+Give us your tracks, photos, ratings for free so we can build valuable community content!

-Both offer location tracking to your friends, they call it Lifeline and BuddyBeacon.
+Alltrails offers location tracking to your friends, they call it Lifeline.
 I think I’ll stick with an old fashioned Aussie “cooee!”
-Suffice to say, although I’m a chatty hiker, these two apps aren’t really my thing, but maybe you like the social aspect.
+Suffice to say, although I’m a chatty hiker, this highly social app isn’t really my thing, but maybe you like the social public aspect.

-GaiaGPS is somewhere in between these privacy extremes.
-Your data is private by default, but you can make public selected routes, tracks, waypoints if you choose.
-Uniquely, GaiaGPS allow you to set up a folder and give read or write access to the content in the folder to selected people – very useful for sharing routes among your bushwalking club or meetup group.
+GaiaGPS is somewhere in between the privacy extremes of Alltrails and OsmAnd.
+Your data is private by default, but you can share with your fiends, and make public selected routes, tracks, waypoints if you choose.
+Uniquely, GaiaGPS allow you to set up folders to organise your tracks.
+You can then give read or write access to the content in the folder to selected people – very useful for sharing routes among your bushwalking club or a meetup group.

 Let’s go for a walk!

-The route is planned, you’ve printed a copy of the map, you arrive at the track head and press the “record” button.
-All these apps do an acceptable job of recording the track, show statistics such as distance, elevation and time, geotag photos etc. This is core functionality.
+Now your route is planned, you’ve got a printed copy of the map in your pocket, make your way to the track head and press the “record” button.
+All these apps do an acceptable job of recording the track, showing statistics such as distance, elevation and time, geotag photos etc. This is core functionality.

-If you want turn by turn directions (where?s the fun in that), GaiaGPS makes an attempt with “guide me”, ViewRanger has arrival alerts and like AllTrails will beep if you are “off route”.
-GaiaGPS and Avenza allow you to save a waypoint as you walk, which can be useful to mark an old mine hole or a nice campsite.
+If you want turn by turn directions (where’s the fun in that), GaiaGPS makes an attempt with “guide me”, ViewRanger has arrival alerts and like AllTrails will beep if you are “off route”.
+All except AllTrails allow you to save a waypoint as you walk, which can be useful to mark an old mine hole or a nice campsite.

 Where did I put my glasses?